bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 ```

-so whenever we will send a get request to the above-mentioned url we'll get the long url as `data`
+so whenever we send a get request to the above-mentioned URL, we'll get the long URL as `data`

 **Important** : add the `send_request()` function before the `shorturl()` function ,  otherwise it will not work

 > To Know More About JQuery's Ajax Function go [HERE](https://www.w3schools.com/jquery/ajax_ajax.asp)
 To Know More About JSON, go [HERE](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)

-now we will the code to GET the long url linked to the short url entered in the address bar
+now we will see the code to GET the long URL linked to the short URL entered in the address bar

 ```javascript
 var hashh = window.location.hash.substr(1)